persephony/go-transport-base/README.md

 # go-transport-base

-This package contains a transport implementation that handles inbound and outbound connection management and pooling and proper shutdown.
+This package contains a transport implementation to handle common inbound/outbound connection pooling and management.
 It is meant to be a generic re-usable library.

 ### Usage:
 ```